 My primary area of interest is the development and transition of meteorological observations and research, particularly involving remote sensing, into the operational weather forecasting environment.

-I am currently developing NWS requirements and a mission concept for the next generation of geostationary weather satellites under the GeoXO program.
+I am currently developing NWS requirements and a mission concept for the next generation of geostationary and polar weather satellites under the GeoXO and NEON programs.
 I also lead a team of government contractors conducting meteorological research, user engagement, and software development for operational users.
 I have previously developed atmospheric science software applications and stakeholder communications related to weather satellites.

 2013, Ph.D., Atmospheric and Oceanic Sciences, University of Wisconsin-Madison